Charged rotating Casimir wormholes: Introduction

 \section{Introduction}

 Traversable wormholes (TW) are theoretical solutions predicted by general relativity and have been a topic of scientific interest since as early as 1957 \cite{Whe57}.
 At that time, Wheeler hypothesized that the fabric of spacetime at extremely small scales$-$referred to as \textit{spacetime foam}$-$might be capable of generating Planck-sized TW through quantum fluctuations of spacetime itself.
 Almost 30 years later, Morris and Thorne \cite{MoT88} proposed the existence of static traversable wormholes of any size, requiring that these objects are threaded by exotic matter of negative energy density at the throat, which violates the known energy conditions.
 Following this proposal, numerous attempts have been made to explore the structure of such spacetime bridges by incorporating additional degrees of freedom, including minimally and non-minimally coupled scalar fields \cite{Kim98,BaV00,GaL07}, electromagnetic fields \cite{ScA96,KiL01,Can24}, and Casimir sources \cite{Gar19,Gar23,GaT24}.
-Other interesting approaches include wormhole solutions formulated in a de Sitter background \cite{DMS18}, as well as configurations inspired by Einsteinian cubic gravity \cite{LYM25} and teleparallel gravity \cite{HGSB22}.
-Additionally, models incorporating the Generalized Uncertainty Principle (GUP) within the framework of modified $f(Q)$ gravity \cite{HGSB23}, and those arising from extended theories of gravity \cite{FBCL21, FBCL21b}, offer compelling alternatives that support traversable geometries under modified gravitational dynamics.
+Other interesting approaches include wormhole solutions formulated in a de Sitter background \cite{DMS18}, as well as configurations inspired by Einsteinian cubic gravity \cite{LYM25} and teleparallel gravity \cite{HGSB22,REF1}.
+Additionally, models incorporating the Generalized Uncertainty Principle (GUP) within the framework of modified $f(Q)$ or $f(R)$ gravity \cite{HGSB23,REF4}, and those arising from extended theories of gravity \cite{FBCL21, FBCL21b}, offer compelling alternatives that support traversable geometries under modified gravitational dynamics.
+Furthermore, non-local gravity provides a framework in which traversable wormholes can be supported without requiring exotic matter~\cite{REF2}, while wormhole geometries have also been obtained in Ricci-inverse gravity through the inclusion of novel geometric contributions~\cite{REF3}.
+More recently, configurations involving topological defects such as global monopoles have been shown to enhance the stability and physical viability of wormhole solutions~\cite{REF5}.